Sakpal/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/basic-cordapp/vault-queries.md

 ## How a State is Represented in the Database?

-Before we dive into registering and executing vault named queries we need to discuss how our states will be represented in the database.
-Each state type can be represented as a JSON string (custom_representation column in the database) and we'll use that JSON representation to write our vault named queries.
+Each state type can be represented as a JSON string (`custom_representation` column in the database), we can use that JSON representation to write our vault named queries.
 However, this representation needs to be pre-defined.

-In order to do that we need an implementation of the `net.corda.v5.ledger.utxo.query.json`.`ContractStateVaultJsonFactory<T>` interface.
+ In order to do that we need an implementation of the `net.corda.v5.ledger.utxo.query.json.ContractStateVaultJsonFactory<T>` interface.
 The `<T>` parameter is the type of the state we want to represent.

 Let’s say we have a very simple state type called `TestState` and a simple contract called `TestContract`.
 We’ll use this state throughout this documentation.
 It would look like this:

 ```kotlin